AI generates well-liked but templatic empathic responses: Methods

 We collected a dataset of n = 1000 support seeking posts from Reddit.
 For each of these posts, we collected the most up-voted comment that was at least 100 words long, to serve as our human-written empathic response data.
 Posts and comments were scraped using Python’s \texttt{praw} package to connect with Reddit’s API and randomly selected based on the following criteria: (1) post must have been posted to one of seven target subreddits—r/work, r/confessions, r/emotionalsupport, r/offmychest, r/family, r/relationships, r/mentalhealth, (2) comment must contain at least 100 words, (3) comment must be the top-voted comment, (4) comment must have been posted between 2019 and 2024 .

 \paragraph{LLM-generated responses}

 In addition to our human-written response data, we generated LLM-generated response data using \texttt{GPT-4o} (n = 962), \texttt{Llama3.3-70b-instruct} (n = 1000), and \texttt{Qwen3-32b} (n = 1000).
-When generating responses using , 38 stimuli were flagged for violating Azure API policy, resulting in a failure to generate responses to those Reddit posts.
+When generating responses using GPT-4o, 38 stimuli were flagged for violating Microsoft Azure's API policy, resulting in a failure to generate responses to those Reddit posts.

 \paragraph{Data Annotation Procedure}